nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Download the latest `TutorPro.jar` from [here](https://github.com/AY2223S2-CS2103T-W13-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your address book.
+3. Copy the file to the folder you want to use as the _home folder_ for TutorPro.

 4. Open a command terminal, `cd` into the folder in which you put the jar file, and use the `java -jar TutorPro.jar` command to run the application.<br>
    A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>